Lemonjai/bier_v4/README.md

 # Nov 8, 2016
 * Add the validation for the form and all information must be done before positng is allowed
 * Add the image upload for the brewery
+* Add the image size for thumbnail, mobile, tablet and desktop

 Note: Need to add the brewery logo
       Need to add the gallery